pressly/goose/README.md

 This is a fork of https://bitbucket.org/liamstask/goose with following differences:
 - No config files
-- Meant to be imported by your application, so you can run complex Go migrations with your own DB driver
+- Meant to be imported by your application, so you can run complex Go migration functions with your own DB driver
 - Standalone goose binary can only run SQL files -- we dropped building .go files in favor of the above

-# TODO
+# Goals
-- [ ] Move lib/goose to top level directory
+- [x] Move lib/goose to top level directory
-- [ ] Remove all config files
+- [x] Remove all config files
-- [ ] Functionality of the commands should be part of the API
+- [x] Commands should be part of the API
-- [ ] Make
+- [x] Update & finish README
-- [ ] Update & finish README
+- [ ] Registry for Go migration functions

 # Install